Kaisik Wong: Life and career

 Wong worked for the San Francisco art-to-wear boutique Obiko, owned and operated by Sandra Sakata where he made one-of-a-kind pieces.
 In 1977, he created a ready-to-wear collection under the Pitash Rhok label that was available at I. Magnin.
 He also produced garments for Henri Bendel.
 Wong designed the costumes for the 1981 film Fruits of Passion, directed by Shūji Terayama and starring Klaus Kinski.

-Wong, who was HIV positive, died of leukemia at age 40 in 1990.
+Wong, who was HIV positive, died of leukemia at age 40 on July 13, 1990 at St. Luke's hospital.
 He is buried at Holy Cross Catholic Cemetery in Colma, California.

 From December 1995 to March 1996, the exhibit True Couture: The Wearable Art of Kasik Wong was on display at the M.H. de Young Memorial Museum in San Francisco.

 In 2002, Balenciaga designer Nicolas Ghesquière was forced to admit he copied a design from Wong for his Spring/Summer 2002 collection.
 The design was a 1973 patchwork vest that appeared in a 1974 reference book Native Funk & Flash.
 "I'm very flattered that people are looking at my sources of inspiration.
 This is how I work.
 I've always said I'm looking at vintage clothes."
 Ghesquière said.
 After the controversy, Cameron Silver's vintage boutique Decades on Melrose Avenue in Los Angeles celebrated the work of Wong.
 Silver assembled Live the Fantasy, a retrospective exhibit and sale of pieces from the Wong family collection.
 The patchwork vest was the only garment not for sale, it was later included in the exhibition Iconic to Ironic: Fashioning California Identity at the Oakland Museum of California.